Open in ChatGPT

 url string Direct link to the original post

-date string Publication date (YYYY-MM-DD HH:MM:SS)
+date string Publication date (YYYY-MM-DD HH:MM:SS).
+Not returned by Forum Posts or News Articles.

 source string Platform name (e.g., “Reddit”, “LinkedIn”)